 Organized by: The Graduate Student Council, Society of Women Engineers, and the Senior Class.

-This career fair kicks off the fall recruiting season and is the largest fair on-campus with over 300 companies in attendance.
-Registration starts mid-June.
+This career fair kicks off the fall recruiting season and is the largest fair on-campus with over 350 companies in attendance.
+Registration for employers is now closed.

 Engineering Career Fair Collaborative - November 15, 2019

 Sponsored by the career offices of Harvard University, Boston University College of Engineering, Olin College, Tufts University, MIT, and Yale.